 When you get in an Uber, Lyft, or any other rideshare vehicle, you’re putting your trust in someone else’s hands.
 That means, if you’re injured because of another driver’s actions, they could be liable to pay for your damages.
-A rideshare accident lawyer in Stockbridge can help you recover compensation.
+A personal injury lawyer in Stockbridge can help you recover compensation.

 Read more about rideshare accidents in Georgia and the options that passengers and drivers who were affected by negligence have.
 When you’re ready to talk to someone about your claim, don’t hesitate to get in touch with John Foy & Associates for a free initial consultation.